 The Coggins Testing Process

-Next, a blood sample will be taken from your horse which will be submitted to an accredited lab of analysis along with the EIA form and the images.
+Next, a blood sample will be taken from your horse which will be submitted to an accredited lab for analysis along with the EIA form and the images.

 Once testing is complete the lab will forward your horse's test results either directly to you, and/or to your veterinarian.